appuio/website/content/techlabs/acend/index.en.md

   * Understand concepts of containers and OpenShift
   * Deploy applications on OpenShift

-More information and the detailed training content for [Container & OpenShift Training](https://acend.ch/trainings/openshift/).
+More information and the detailed training content for the [Container & OpenShift Training.](https://acend.ch/trainings/openshift/)

 ### 2 day OpenShift 4 Operations training course